w3c/wai-curricula/content/foundation/what-is-web-accessibility.md

 #### Ideas to Assess Knowledge for Topic

-Base on the below to assess the learning outcomes.
+Optional ideas to support Assessment:

-* Practice &mdash; Students explore the use of assistive technologies to perform tasks.
+* Practical &mdash; Students explore the use of assistive technologies to perform tasks.
 For example, reading the news, making a purchase, or interacting in social networks.
 Assess students' understanding of how assistive technologies work.
 * Presentation &mdash; Students present digital life and use cases for a particular type of disability they are interested in.
 Assess students' understanding of the benefits of computers and the Web for people with disabilities.
 * Portfolio &mdash; Students research about how technology helped popular people with disabilities in their daily lives.
 Examples: Frida Kahlo, Stephen Hawking, or Stevie Wonder.
 Assess students' acknowledgment of how people with disabilities use technology.